moshezaudi/moshezaudi.github.io/_posts/2024-05-05-phishing-attacks-with-vnc.md

 ---

-# PoC
+### PoC

+#### Firefox

-First we lachnge Firefox, or any other browser in kiosk mode.
+First, we launch Firefox or any other browser in kiosk mode with the website we want to phish.
+For this example, we will use Google accounts.

-so, first what is kiosk mode?

-Kiosk software is the system and user interface software designed for an interactive kiosk or Internet kiosk enclosing the system in a way that prevents user interaction and activities on the device outside the scope of execution of the netkiosk.

-Why do need kiosk mode?

-Without kiosk mode, the vicitim might be able to control other parts of our attacking machine, that we probarly dont want to happen.
+Kiosk mode is a feature that can restrict user activities and interactions outside the intended scope of operation, this is necessary to prevent the victim from controlling other areas of our attacking machine, which may lead to unwanted access or control.

-In the terminal, run:
+In the terminal, execute:

 ```bash
 firefox --kisok https://accounts.google.com
 ```

+#### noVNC

-Now in a new terminal window, we will use noVNC.
+Now, in a new terminal window, we will run a noVNC server:

-noVNC is a VNC client library that can run on almost any browsers.

 ```bash
 git clone https://github.com/novnc/noVNC